Dll functions exported by QM

 Memory: q_malloc, q_calloc, q_realloc, q_free, q_msize, q_strdup

-QM threads: EnumQmThreads, GetQmThreadInfo
+QM threads: IsThreadRunning, EnumQmThreads, GetQmThreadInfo

 QM menus and toolbars: GetToolbarOwner, GetLastSelectedMenuItem